-11. CARBON/CLIMATE IMPACT
+9. CARBON/CLIMATE IMPACT

 No detail has been provided in relation to the carbon/climate impact of the scheme.
-Opportunities for the use of low-carbon materials or the installation of renewable energy measures could be explored through the use of planning condition.
+Please refer to the planning application officer report.

-11 HUMAN RIGHTS ACT
+9. HUMAN RIGHTS ACT

 The development has been assessed against the provisions of the Human Rights Act, and in particular Article 1 of the First Protocol and Article 8 of the Act itself.
 This Act gives further effect to the rights included in the European Convention on Human Rights.
 In arriving at this recommendation, due regard has been given to the applicant's reasonable development rights and expectations which have been balanced and weighed against the wider community interests, as expressed through third party interests/the Development Plan and Central Government Guidance.